pmcgrenery/WxBrief/README.md

 [Codepen slide-in menu](https://codepen.io/gvissing/pen/oxBJEz).
 The code on this Codepen was used to create the slide-in menu.

 [StackOverflow access-control-allow-origin](https://stackoverflow.com/questions/28359730/google-place-api-no-access-control-allow-origin-header-is-present-on-the-req/40009466).
 Code from this post was used to overcome Access-Control-Allow-Origin issues with the SIGMET API calls.

+[StackOverflow window resize event listener](https://stackoverflow.com/questions/9828831/jquery-on-window-resize).
+Some of the code on this posting was used to dynamically set the margins on the page.

 # Acknowledgements